-Dr. James Dobson: I don't ever remember starting an interview with an author by saying, what's
+Dr. James Dobson: I don't ever remember starting an interview with an author by saying, what's the significance of that title?
+But in this case, I want you to express it.

-It's Lincoln's words, of course, as so many of our words about our country are Lincoln's or Washington's.
+Dr. William Bennett: It's Lincoln's words, of course, as so many of our words about our country are Lincoln's or Washington's.
 He said in a speech, a talk and a message he sent to Congress, he said, "We shall nobly save or meanly lose this last best hope of earth."
 The words are beautiful as they often are with Lincoln.
 What perhaps is more interesting is when he said it.
 Well, he said, "We were the last best hope of earth," after the battle of Antietam, sometimes called the battle of Sharpsburg.
 The bloodiest day in American history, still.
-21,000 casualties, 22,000 casualties at that battle in Maryland.
-Not far from where I live.
-I drive out there sometimes on an early morning and look at the battle scene.
+21,000 casualties,